1900 SW 4th Ave, Portland, OR 97201

 The Bureau of Development Services sells a "Residential Combination" permit package.
 This allows you to call for all inspections using just the Building Permit (RS) IVR number and pay for all the permits at one time.
 You will need to submit the trade (mechanical, electrical, and/or plumbing) application(s) signed either by you, if you are doing these portions of the work yourself, or by your licensed subcontractors.
 If you do not have your completed subcontractor forms when you are applying for your residential permit (RS) you will have to apply for trade permits separately from the building permit.
 Sub-contractors that you hire must be registered with the State of Oregon and carry the correct licenses in association with their trade.

-Many Demolition permits can be reviewed "over the counter” in the Development Services Center.
-You will meet individually with city staff from different departments.
+In the Development Services Center, you will meet individually with city staff from different departments.
 Each staff person will review your plans with you to verify that the proposed work meets requirements.
 If information is missing or if corrections are needed, you will be asked to update your plans.
 In this case, another trip to the Permit Center may be needed.

 If the project is subject to Demolition Delay, the site control measures for demolitions of structures with 1 – 4 dwelling units and their detached accessory strctures, or more complex the plans will be taken in for the waiting period, or for further review.
 You will be sent a checksheet requesting any clarifications or corrections.
 For additional information on the review process, see the permitting process overview flowchart.